defenseunicorns/pepr/docs/rbac.md

 npx pepr build --rbac-mode scoped
 ```

 **Description:** The service account is provided just enough permissions to perform its required tasks, and no more.
-This mode is recommended for most use cases as it limits potential attack vectors and aligns with best practices in security. _The admission controller's primary mutating or validating action doesn't require a ClusterRole (as the request is not persisted or executed while passing through admission control), if you have a use case where the admission controller's logic involves reading other Kubernetes resources or taking additional actions beyond just validating, mutating, or watching the incoming request, appropriate RBAC settings should be reflected in the ClusterRole._
+This mode is recommended for most use cases as it limits potential attack vectors and aligns with best practices in security. _The admission controller's primary mutating or validating action doesn't require a ClusterRole (as the request is not persisted or executed while passing through admission control), if you have a use case where the admission controller's logic involves reading other Kubernetes resources or taking additional actions beyond just validating, mutating, or watching the incoming request, appropriate RBAC settings should be reflected in the ClusterRole.
+See how in [Updating the ClusterRole](#updating-the-clusterrole)._

 ## Debugging RBAC Issues